The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

 #4 – Stevia

 Extracted from leaves of the stevia plant, stevia is up to 300 times sweeter than granulated sugar, but in a stark comparison to sugar, it has 0 calories and 0 carbohydrates and is completely natural.
-Approved by most diets, including keto, due to its zero impact on blood sugar and insulin, stevia is a top choice of substitutes when it comes to figuring out how to stop eating junk food and sugar.7
+Approved by most diets, including keto, due to its zero impact on blood sugar and insulin, stevia is an excellent substitute for those looking to cut out junk food and sugar.9

 One Serving of Stevia Leaf Extract = 1/32 Teaspoons (.14 g)